canonical-web-and-design/developer.ubuntu.com/templates/pages/core/get-started/intel-nuc.md

 {% include "includes/markdown/get_started_first_boot.md" %}

+---

-## Alternative install: Ubuntu Server 16.04 LTS
+## Ubuntu Server

-As an alternative to Ubuntu Core, you can also install Ubuntu Server 16.04 LTS, where you can use your favourite development tools to create and run snaps.
+As an alternative to Ubuntu Core, you can install Ubuntu Server 16.04 LTS, where you can use your favourite development tools to create and run snaps.

 ### Ubuntu image